-5.2 OBJECTIVES
+5.3 OBJECTIVES

-- To logically phase development to maximize opportunities for efficient servicing connections; - To identify requirements for the development of Outline Plans; - To identify thresholds for low impact development that may not require an Outline Plan; and - To set clear expectations for applicants seeking to develop in Planning Areas and the Future Study Area.
+- To logically phase development to maximize opportunities for efficient servicing connections; - To identify requirements for the development of Outline Plans; - To identify thresholds for low impact development that may not require an Outline Plan; and - To set clear expectations for applicants seeking to develop in the Planning Area.

-5.3 PLANNING AREAS
+5.4 PLANNING AREAS

-Planning Areas 1, 2 and 3 are prioritized for development within the Plan area, leveraging regional transportation connections and the County's servicing.
+Planning Areas 1, 2 and 3 are prioritized for development within the Plan area, leveraging transportation connections and the County's servicing.
 The purpose of Planning Areas is to enable and coordinate the development of a range of industrial and commercial development.
 The development of Planning Areas 1, 2 and 3 will support the logical growth in the VAA, while realizing the Development Concepts outlined in the VAAMP.
 Planning Areas are shown on Figure 7.
 Subject to market demand and the availability of future servicing, the ASP provides flexibility for development to occur in the Planning Areas.